grodansparadis/vscp-classes/README.md

 This is the original class and type specification for VSCP.
 Documents and source files are generated from this info.
+The 'scripts' folder holds scripts to generate different output.

 The folder **classes** holds class definitions as xml files with the following structure